vkaragia/vkaragia/README.md

 - 👋 Hi, I’m @vkaragia
-- 👀 I’m interested in ubiquitous computing
+- 👀 I’m interested in pervasive computing
-- 🌱 I’m currently learning ubiquitous computing
+- 🌱 I’m currently learning pervasive computing
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...